BujarMuharemi/game-jam2/README.md

 * get your game play tested by 5 people or more

 ### Most important for today *(23.2)*
-* test the game design of the xray view -> works good
+* *test the game design of the xray view -> works good*
-    * test change xray time to just work when player holds button down, and he has like 3 seconds to use ~~after its depleted it take 3 seconds to recharge, but only when fully recharged its usable (grey while recharging)~~
+    * *test change xray time to just work when player holds button down, and he has like 3 seconds to use ~~after its depleted it take 3 seconds to recharge, but only when fully recharged its usable (grey while recharging)~~*
-        * -> added 5 sec viewable timer to platforms, they slowly fade out
+        * *-> added 5 sec viewable timer to platforms, they slowly fade out*
-        * -> xray can just be refiled with pickups
+        * *-> xray can just be refiled with pickups'*

-* create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range etc
+* @create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range etc
-* draw "ball player"
+* ~~draw "ball player"~~
 * ~~and just 1 health, because it makes everything worse~~ → instant death makes it better
 * add parallax effect to game so it has depth
 * "level done" pickup w/ icon and  next lvl canvas(without function)